 We Care for our Youth

 CACFO UK Education Centre is an Alternative Provision providing full-time education for children aged between 11-16.
-Our Centre has been providing this essential service to the local community since 1997 and was formally registered as an Alternative Provision with the Department for Education on 13 October 2005.
+Our Centre has been providing this essential service to the local community since 1997 and was formally registered with the Department for Education as a school on 13 October 2005.

 As an Alternative Provision, the Centre ensures that each student’s educational entitlement continues to be delivered while they are outside of mainstream education.
 Our school motto is ‘Becoming Responsible and Independent Learners‘.